Minimum pay rates for transport workers in Australia under the Transport Award. Updated 1 July 2026.

 Do truck drivers get overtime?

-What is the difference between the Transport Award and Road Transport Award?
+What is the difference between the Road Transport and Distribution Award and the Long Distance Operations Award?

 Are delivery drivers covered by the Transport Award?